 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 From an alternative fuel perspective, the Hyundai Nexo is nothing short of impressive.
 It ticks the zero-emissions box, yet doesn’t come with the lengthy charging times battery electric vehicles require.
 Admittedly, the Nexo is hamstrung by a high price and, more critically, a limited hydrogen refuelling network.
-We can’t fault it for its comfort on the move, even if it is slow-feeling in comparison to the best EVs.
-Its unique styling and lots of technology give the Nexo appeal, but ultimately this remains a very specific choice only a tiny minority of motorists could realistically consider.
+We can’t fault it for its comfort on the move, even if it feels a little slow compared with the best EVs.
+For now this remains a very specific choice only a tiny minority of motorists could realistically consider.

 Reasons to buy